pfirsich/doc.lua/README.md

 * `@usage <code>`: Universal.
 Will also be joined like `@desc`, but will be included as code in the Markdown output.
 * `@see <name>`: Universal.
 If you want to reference multiple other sections, use multiple lines/tags.

+You may also omit the tag name in which case it will simply repeat the last used tag (esp. useful for `@desc` and `@usage`)

+When you have prepared your source code, simply execute `lua doc.lua source.lua doc.md` to generate the Markdown for a source file.

 An full example with generated output can be found in my ECS library [naw](https://github.com/pfirsich/naw).

 A smaller usage example: